1/6/16 - 1/10/16

 The Disney Castaway Cay Challenge has been added to the

-2015 Marathon Weekend.
+Marathon Weekend lineup of events.
 Runners who are registered for any of the

 Disney races (5K or longer) during Marathon Weekend have the option to

 complete the Disney Castaway Cay Challenge when sailing on the Disney

 Dream January 11.
 When runners complete both a Marathon Weekend race

 and the Castaway Cay 5K, they will receive a special Disney

 Castaway Cay Challenge Medal in addition to their finishing medals.